-The entire collection of Bulletins dating back to the first issue of 1937 will soon be on our archive pages for members of the Hymn Society of Great Britain and Ireland to read.
-Currently we go back to issue 127 - May 1973 - covering all of Andrew Pratt, Christopher Idle and Bernard Massey's time as editors and the last few issues of Erik Routley's editorship - just before he moved to America.
+The entire collection of Bulletins dating back to the first issue of October 1937 are now on our archive pages for members of the Hymn Society of Great Britain and Ireland to read.
+The issues cover all of Andrew Pratt's, Christopher Idle's, Bernard Massey's Erik Routley's and Millar Patrick's editorship.

-There are many fascinating articles in them, some are included in our 80 Treasures.
+There are many fascinating articles in theses Bulletins, some are included in our 80 Treasures.
 Access to the Bulletins is for members only.
 Not a member?
 Why not join us?

 New: A list of Hymnology Collections from around the UK and Ireland

 The latest addition to the website is a list of Hymnology collections, open to the public, from around the UK and Ireland.